Long-Term Care: Get the Facts and Plan Ahead

 - 64%: Percentage of Americans with Alzheimer’s dementia who are women

-- 5.8M: Number of Americans are living with Alzheimer’s; by 2050, this number is projected by be nearly 14M
+- 6.5M: Number of Americans are living with Alzheimer’s; by 2060, this number is projected to be nearly 13.8M

-- Every 65 seconds, someone in the United States develops the disease
+- Every 65 seconds, someone in America develops Alzheimer’s.
+By mid-century, someone in America will develop the disease every 33 seconds

 - 1 in 3 seniors dies with Alzheimer’s or another dementia, and Alzheimer’s or another dementia kills more than breast and prostate cancer combined